cmadland/OTB/lit-review.md

 As a private university, tuition at TWU is significantly higher than for local public institutions, putting additional financial pressure on students and families.
 Over 95% of TWU students receive some type of financial aid from the university or from public or private student loans.
 This puts pressure on the university to maintain fundraising levels.

 The purpose of this study was to:
-- guage the level of awareness of OTB among TWU faculty and students
+- gauge the level of awareness of OTB among TWU faculty and students
-- guage the number of OTB adoptions among TWU faculty
+- gauge the number of OTB adoptions among TWU faculty
 - understand more clearly the impact of textbook costs on TWU students
 - understand the textbook purchasing behaviours of TWU students
 - understand the strategies that TWU students use to reduce spending on Textbooks